StanfordAI4HI/ICLR2019_prism/README.md

 Add a script to `scripts/` to evaluate Prism.
 Examples on how to evaluate Prism can be found in `scripts/eval_<dataset>.sh`.

+Word of caution: The logs can grow to be very large since they are storing the history of the entire Gibbs sampler so you should have plenty of disk space.
+You  will need to edit `gibbs.py` to change this behavior (make sure to also edit the evaluation functions in this case).

 Please contact Karan Goel ``kgoel <at> cs <dot> stanford <dot> edu`` for questions!